chunglim/foolmath/README.md

 ### **Magic squares**

-Some or most mathematicians know that we can fill numbers in any odd-sized square matrixes, and summations of each row, each column and each diagonal line are all equal.
-The numbers to fill are natural numbers starting from $1$ and no overlap.
+Some or most mathematicians know that we can fill numbers in any odd-sized square matrices, and summations of each row, each column and each diagonal line are all equal.
+The numbers to fill are natural numbers starting from `1` and no overlap.
 This is caused by balancing numbers in the matrix.
-This doesn't work with even-sized square matrixes, because there is no middle element having the same number of elements at its left and its right.
+This doesn't work with even-sized square matrices, because there is no middle element having the same number of elements at its left and its right.

 There is a rule explaining how to fill the matrix. (valid rule)

-- `1` is placed at the middle of the first row.
+- `1` is placed at the **middle of the first row**.
 - The next element is placed at `+1` **upper right** of the current element.
 - If it overflows at the **top** of the matrix, then drop it to the **bottom in that column**.
 - If it overflows at the **right** of the matrix, place it at the **first column in that row**.